wxGlade/wxGlade/sphinx/dialogs.rst

 +--------------------------------------------------------------------------------------------------------------------+

-These will be placed in a :guilabel:`StdDialogButtonSizer` that will arrange the buttons such that the ordering matches the OS style guide.
+These will be placed in a :guilabel:`StdDialogButtonSizer` which will arrange the buttons such that the ordering matches the OS style guide.

 Also, the buttons will use :guilabel:`StockItems` and e.g. :code:`button.SetDefault`,
 :code:`dialog.SetAffirmativeId` and :code:`dialog.SetEscapeId` will be called.